Singhadi27/wordpress-k8s-helm/README.md

 The goal of this assignment is not just to run WordPress, but to **design and explain a production-ready architecture**, demonstrate Kubernetes concepts, and show practical DevOps troubleshooting skills.

-You can Read more about the Application below the Deploy and Test notes
+You can Read more about the Application below the Deploy and Test notes section
 ---
 ## 📝 Notes to Deploy and Test